 Summer Research

-2024 Summer Undergraduate Research Program (SURP)
+2026 Summer Undergraduate Research Program (SURP)

-URP applications are due Nov.
-21, 2023.
+URP applications are due Dec.
+1, 2025.

-Selected participants will be notified before the start of the Spring 2024 semester.
+Selected participants will be notified before the start of the Spring 2026 semester.

-Purpose: The intent of the undergraduate summer research program in Chemistry and Physics is to give our majors an intense research experience while stimulating and enhancing research at UTC.
+Purpose:The intent of the undergraduate summer research program in Chemistry is to give our majors an intense research experience while stimulating and enhancing research at UTC.
 The research groups will consist of pairings of one major with one faculty member.
 Projects originated by the faculty member of each of these research teams will be pursued.
 Research skills will be developed as progress toward experimental objectives is made.

-Format: Students will receive a $4500 stipend for ten weeks of full-time participation (35 hours/week) during the Summer of 2024.
+Format: Students will receive a $4500 stipend for ten weeks of full-time participation (35 hours/week) during the Summer of 2026.
 Individual research teams will have some flexibility in scheduling this activity.
 Periodic group meetings of participants will be held throughout the summer.
 Furthermore, the student researchers are expected to give two presentations.
 The first presentation will involve a brief 5-minute introduction to the project, and the second presentation will be at the conclusion of the 10-week program where final results will be presented.
 Formal written reports should be submitted by students.
-Selected students should plan to register for either CHEM or PHYS 4997r in the Spring of 2024 to initiate research as well as earn credit towards their degree.
+Selected students should plan to register for CHEM 4997r in the Spring of 2026 to initiate research as well as earn credit towards their degree.

 In addition to their individual research activities, students will meet regularly for training in all aspects of research (e.g., ethics, writing, preparing presentations, applying to graduate schools, how to network).
 It is expected that students and faculty will participate in URP sponsored activities throughout the 10 weeks.
 Note that summer housing is not provided as part of this program.

-Eligibility: All UTC chemistry and physics majors are encouraged to apply but preference shall be given to students who are rising seniors in the department and have completed at least 24 hours in their major.
+Eligibility: All UTC chemistry majors are encouraged to apply but preference shall be given to students who are rising seniors in the department and have completed at least 24 hours in their major.
 Grades, interest in the major, career goals, and the judgment of the participating faculty, who will form the selection committee, shall be considered.
 Student research interests will also be used as a criterion for selection and for matching students to projects.
 Applications from women, minorities, and persons with disabilities are strongly encouraged.

 Proposed Projects: Each professor listed below has a proposed research project.
 Please click on the faculty name to read more about the research.
-Should you wish to find out more about particular projects, please contact the respective authors, either in person, or by emailing them.
+Should you wish to find out more about particular projects, please contact the respective authors, either in person, or by emailing them

-Dr. Keenan Dungey "Nanotechnology and Antibiotic Resistance"
+Dr. Keenan Dungey "Nanotechnology and Environmental Remediation"

 Application Form: